 8. Accounts of High-Risk Customers

-This is one of the most foundational red flags for money laundering detection.
+This is one of the most foundational money laundering red flags for money laundering detection.
 Accounts of customers with high risk should always be monitored for possible money laundering activities.
 Examples of high-risk customers include politically exposed persons (PEPs), government officials or from a high-risk state.
 Frequent Enhanced Due Diligence (EDD) should also be carried out including sanction list checks.

 Recommended - What is EDD in Banking?
 Understanding KYC & AML Recommendations For Enhanced Customer Due Diligence